sealvault/sealvault/website/src/dev-docs/design/one-dapp-per-key.md

 identifier](#Changing-Dapp-for-Address) of an existing address to claim the airdrop.
 Such restrictions are common for NFT-mints where users have to apply to be placed on an allow list before the mint based on some off-chain criteria.

-##### OK: Holds transferable token

-Transferable tokens can be transferred through the app's native UI to any address, therefore the user can simply transfer them to the dapp address with which they wish to claim the token in order to become eligible.
-We've only seen this requirement in scams and the act of having to transfer an asset to a specific dapp gives warning to users.

 ## Q&A